Frequently Asked Questions

 Just contact the SMAA HQ, and let us know which teacher you would like to study with.
 We will then pass your request on to that instructor.

 Members find that belonging to the SMAA offers many important and tangible benefits.
 However, perhaps the most important benefit is a chance to experience genuine Japanese budo, budo that has not been watered-down or Westernized, and such opportunities are more rare than the public might imagine.
-Moreover, competent teachers of these classical disciplines are equally rare to find outside of Japan, and we hope SMAA members will take steps to learn from the top-quality sensei found in our group.
+Moreover, competent teachers of these classical disciplines are equally rare to find outside of Japan, and we hope SMAA members will take steps to learn from the accomplished sensei in our group.

-[go to top]
+[back to top]